Zeeeepa/xyops/docs/webhooks.md

 ## Troubleshooting

 - Hook not firing: Confirm the action condition matches and the hook is enabled.
-For jobs, ensure the run wasn’t retried; completion actions skip retried runs.
+For jobs, ensure the run wasn't retried; completion actions skip retried runs.
 - Daily cap: If `max_per_day` is set and reached, xyOps skips execution and records a failure (visible on job details page).
 - Templating errors: Invalid `{{ ... }}` expressions in the body are rejected on save/update.
 For URL/headers/body, use the Test feature to validate expansions.
-- TLS issues: For development endpoints with self‑signed certificates, enable “SSL Cert Bypass”.
+- TLS issues: For development endpoints with self‑signed certificates, enable "SSL Cert Bypass".
 Prefer valid certificates in production.
 - Secrets not expanding: Ensure the secret is assigned to the hook and variable names match.
 Avoid using secrets in the URL when possible.